indieSoftware/INSpriteKit/README.md

 - Get called back when the button is being pressed, released and released inside of its frame or use a delegate to get informed.

 ### INSKView: A SKView replacement for a better touch delivery
-- Replaces Sprite Kit's touch delivery system with its own to respect a SKNode's `userInteractionEnabled` property and to workaround some touch detection bugs in Sprite Kit.
+- Replaces Sprite Kit's touch delivery system with its own to workaround some touch detection bugs in Sprite Kit:
+  - Respect a SKNode's `userInteractionEnabled` property.
+  - Use a sprite node's frame instead of an extended bounding box with all children inside.
+  - Use the visual representation of a sprite node even when rotated and not the extended frame.
 - SKNodes may use `touchPriority` to get touches even when not on top of all other nodes.
 - Add global touch observing nodes which get informed about touch events regardless of their position and visibility state.
 Nodes may also get touches this way even when not on the scene tree.
+- Support the right mouse button in a Sprite Kit scene on OS X per default with the option to use AppKit's default behavior for context menus.

 ### A tiled image node for huge sprites
 - INSKTiledImageNode can present images which are otherwise too huge for being used as a texture.